alimajed92/gen-ai-ResumeRanker/README.md

 ## Configuration

-The application configuration is managed in `config.py`.
-You can set environment variables in the `.env` file to customize the application settings.
+The application configuration is managed in [config.py](http://_vscodecontentref_/0).
+You can set environment variables in the [.env](http://_vscodecontentref_/1) file to customize the application settings.

 ## Logging

-Logs are stored in the `logs/` directory.
-The logging configuration is set up in `logger/logger.py`.
+Logs are stored in the [logs](http://_vscodecontentref_/2) directory.
+The logging configuration is set up in [logger.py](http://_vscodecontentref_/3).

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE file for details.

 ## Contributing